Expertiner/login-screen/README.md

 - Improved my Semantic HTML markup skills.
   >By using `main`, `section` and `article` instead of a simple `div`.

-- How to inspect an element, on the browser, by hover the mouse over it.
+- How to inspect an element, on the browser, by hovering the mouse over it.
   >On Chrome element's inspection window, on the top left, click on the square with the arrow inside it.

 - How to see the responsiveness, on the browser, on element inspection.